aoconnor-ufl/aoconnor-ufl.github.io/index.md

 ### What Monte Carlo radiation transport codes are available?
 [See here](./montecarlo/codes.html)

-## How are deterministics methods applied to radiation transport?
+## How are deterministic methods applied to radiation transport?
 [Learn here](./deterministic/explainer.html)

-### What Monte Carlo radiation transport codes are available?
+### What deterministic radiation transport codes are available?
 [See here](./deterministic/codes.html)

 ## What jargon should you know?